The Meg 2018, Killer Giant Predator Science Fiction Film

 Here is my problem.
 The writing, the characters, and the inane decision-making can only be rivaled by that and any other crappy B-grade poorly flipped scripts made on the fly in an attempt to make a quick buck.

-Among other examples is an 8-year-old left to wander around a multi-billion dollar research facility.
+Among other examples is an 8-year-old left to wander around a multi-billion-dollar research facility.
 Without a doubt, having her join the crew of scientists hunting down a giant prehistoric predator on a boat for shits and giggles is just the tip of a very stupid iceberg.
-A babysitter, nanny, or well-meaning aunt or uncle could have easily inserted into this Undeniably, I get it, tongue-in-cheek fun.
+A babysitter, nanny, or well-meaning aunt or uncle could have easily inserted themselves into this.
+Undeniably, I get it, tongue-in-cheek fun.
 But surely, why not make good use of that $130 million and make it amazing?

 Does The Dog Die in the Meg Movie?